 Can I recover compensation?

-It is possible to recover compensation; it will, however, depend on the manner in which the injury was inflicted.
-For example, if the injury was a result of an assault, a victim can bring an action against the perpetrator and also seek compensation from the criminal justice compensation tribunal or if the injury was a result of a road traffic accident, there may be an option to bring a claim for personal injuries against the driver (of the other car or the car the victim was a passenger in).
-A solicitor will be able to advise as to the nature of the claim that can be brought.
+It is possible to recover compensation; however, it depends on how the injury was inflicted.
+For example, suppose the injury was a result of an assault.
+In that case, a victim can bring an action against the perpetrator and also seek compensation from the criminal justice compensation tribunal, or if the injury was a result of a road traffic accident, there may be an option to bring a claim for personal injuries against the driver (of the other car or the car the victim was a passenger in).
+A solicitor can advise you on the nature of the claim that can be brought.

 Compensation amount